ruslansharipov/Podcaster/README.md

 # Podcaster

-Multimodule application which is written in Kotlin wuth Dagger, RxJava2, Retrofit and Clean Architecture
+Multimodule application which is written in Kotlin with Dagger, RxJava2, Retrofit and Clean Architecture